NeuroML/Documentation/CONTRIBUTING.md

   # Install the necessary Python packages
   $ pip install -r requirements.txt
   # Build the docs
-  $ make html
+  $ jupyter-book build ./source

-This will create the HTML documentation in `build/html`.
+  # This will create the HTML files in ./source/_build/html
-You can view the generated documentation by opening the `build/html/index.html` file in your preferred browser.

 To deactivate the virtual environment: